dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 exist entirely above the top of the plot.

 One thing that is interesting to note is that models up to 1b reach a minimum loss before loss for this task climbing again.
-This may be because the features beyond this point become more complex --- less linear, or the represented features themselves represent more subtle concepts.
-Our suspicion is that this pattern would continue even for the larger models if we continued to overtrain them for longer.
+Charitably, this may be because the features beyond this point become more complex --- less linear, or the represented features themselves represent more subtle concepts.
+Cynically, this reflects that models---small models in particular---do not uniformly improve at this task over training, as we observed in @sec:mypypp.

+Our suspicion is that this
+pattern would continue even for the larger models if we continued to overtrain them for longer.
 \todo{position the min loss stuff in terms of scaling laws or something?}

+# Future Work {#sec:future}

 We hope to get a better understanding of this phenomenon by studying the decomposed nullability reasoning as described in @sec:intra and Appendix [B.1](#sec:commonrules).

-\todo{future work}.
+# Related Work {#sec:related}

+Our decision to use Pythia to study feature evolution across time and scale is inspired by @tigges24 .
+They focus on classic circuits-centered interpretability tasks such as IOI [@wang22], Gendered-Pronoun [@mathwin], Greater-Than [@hanna23] , and SVA [@linzen16].

+In our setting, we are more interested in how activations vary across inputs, to extract representations of nullability. @zou25 surveys techniques for representation engineering with linear probes.
+We apply similar techniques, but to program semantics and dataflow instead of natural language.

+@feng24predicate also study LLM's ability to reason about propositions, but in a natural language setting, rather than a formal one.

+Several techniques exist for constructing linear probes, but after experimental measurement we followed the mass means shift from @li24. @li24 and @zhong23 discuss why mass mean probing might outperform linear regression.

-## Visualizing Probe Outputs
+# Visualizing Probe Outputs

 Let us return to the reading diagram from the introduction.